Pirates of the Barbary Coast

-Pirates of the Barbary Coast is a maritime trading and strategy video game set in the days of the Barbary corsairs, published in 1986 for Atari 8-bit, Atari ST, and Commodore 64 by StarSoft Development Laboratories.
-In 1987, it was also published by Keypunch Software for DOS, while Cascade Games published versions for the other platforms in Europe.
+Pirates of the Barbary Coast is a maritime trading and strategy video game set in the days of the Barbary corsairs, published in 1986 for Atari 8-bit computers, Atari ST, and Commodore 64 by StarSoft Development Laboratories.
+In 1987, it was also published by Keypunch Software for IBM PC compatibles, while Cascade Games published versions for the other platforms in Europe.

 Plot

 The player takes on the role of the captain of the merchant ship American Star in 1798.
 During a stopover in Casablanca, when the captain goes ashore, the ship is attacked by the pirate Bloodthroat, who kidnaps the player's daughter Katherine and demands a ransom in gold within thirty days.
 The player must raise the sum by trading along the Mediterranean and Atlantic coasts of the Barbary States and fighting other pirates.
 Bloodthroat's hideout is on an unknown island, and the player will have to find clues to its location in order to eventually pay the ransom or face him in battle.